enjin/platform-sample-game-client-unity/README.md

 -----

-## Optional: Smoke Test Harnesses
+## Optional: Smoke Test Harness

-Two standalone test scenes are included for verifying the integration without playing the full game:
+A standalone test scene is included for verifying the integration without playing the full game:

 - **`Assets/GameServerSmoke/`** — exercises the client's `EnjinApiService` end-to-end against a running game server (register/login, mint, melt, transfer, balance queries).
 Open via **Enjin → Open Game Server Smoke Scene** and press Play.
-- **`Assets/EnjinSdkSmoke/`** — calls the Enjin Platform directly through the [Unity SDK](https://github.com/enjin/platform-unity-sdk) UPM package, against the canary GraphQL endpoint and bypassing the game server.
-Useful for confirming the UPM package works end-to-end inside Unity, or telling whether a problem is in the package/Platform or in your server.

-See the `README.md` inside each folder for details.
+See the `README.md` inside the folder for details.

 -----